franpass87/FP-Experiences/readme.txt

 Yes.
 The plugin scopes CSS and JS to its shortcodes/widgets, injects CSS variables only when needed, and exposes branding controls for overrides.

+= How do gift vouchers work? =

+Enable the **Gift** settings tab to define voucher validity and reminder cadence.
+Customers can purchase a gift directly from the experience page; the recipient receives a unique code and redemption link.
+The `[fp_exp_gift_redeem]` shortcode renders the lookup/booking form so recipients can pick a slot and complete a zero-cost checkout (prepaid add-ons included).
+Reminders fire automatically 30/7/1 days before expiry, and managers can extend or cancel vouchers from the dedicated admin screen.

 = How are transactional emails delivered? =

 If Brevo credentials are provided, confirmations, reminders, and cancellations use Brevo templates.
 Otherwise WooCommerce’s mailer delivers the bundled templates with ICS attachments.